mark-watson/Clojure-AI-Book/manuscript/docs_qa.md

 Done.
 ```

-## Wrap Up for Using Local Embeddings Vector Database to Enhance the Use of GPT3 APIs With Local Documents
+## Wrap Up for Using Local Embeddings Vector Database to Enhance the Use of GPT3 APIs with Local Documents

 As I write this in May 2023, I have been working almost exclusively with OpenAI APIs for the last year and using the Python libraries for LangChain and LlamaIndex for the last three months.